• Menu

 If you don’t know how to ski or snowboard this is not a problem.
 Most resorts offer skiing and snowboarding classes with trained professionals to show you the ropes.
 With their help, you’ll be a pro in no time!

-We’ve interviewed a number of local ski instructors, whose bios reside below.
+We’ve interviewed several local ski instructors, whose bios reside below.
 Some still teach, others do not.
 All their stories are unique and inspiring.
 You can book a ski or snowboard lesson with several of them.

 • Cindy Leuchtenburg, Aspen